pwa-builder/pwa-auth/README.md

 </pwa-auth>
 ```

 You'll need to provide at least one key.
 Each key you specify allows the user to sign-in with that service.
-To create a key for each service, see [creating keys](https://ZANZ).
+To create a key for each service, see [creating keys](#creating-keys).

+### NPM

+You can also use this component via NPM:
+1. `npm install @pwabuilder/pwaauth`
+2. `import @pwabuilder/pwaauth`

+Then you can use the `<pwa-auth>` delement anywhere in your template, JSX, HTML, etc.

-### What does it look like?
+## What does it look like?

 pwa-auth can appear as a single dropdown button:
 ```html